astorisab/AdobeImageResizeWhitelistBlacklistSettings/README.md

-Checkout these blocklist created by another github contributor if interested in other blocklists: https://github.com/d43m0nhLInt3r/socialblocklists
+Checkout these blocklists created by another github contributor if interested in other blocklists: https://github.com/d43m0nhLInt3r/socialblocklists